-Scales would be for meet trucks and used on details.
-The majority of our existing scales are 10 to 15 years old and are needing to be replaced or upgraded.
-One set of 4 scales range from \$20,000.00 to \$40,000.00.
-Wyoming is trying to replace scales slowly by purchasing four scales this year.
-One set was purchased in 2019 and two sets are scheduled to be purchased in 2020.
-There are a total of 5 MCSAP dedicated vehicles in Wyoming and all are needing replacements.
+Scales would be for MEET (Mobile Education Enforcement Team) trucks and used on details.
+The majority of our existing scales are 15 to 20 years old and are needing to be replaced or upgraded.
+One set of (6) scales range from \$40,000.00 to \$60,000.00.
+Wyoming is wanting to purchasing two sets of complete scales this year as we have more mobile inspectors.
+We have purchased MCSAP trucks that we are trying to equip properly for details.

 Slide out boxes are for MCSAP dedicated vehicles to house and protect scales and other inspector equipment required for inspections.
-Each box costs approximately \$5000.00.
+Each slide out holds 6 scales which allows for the measurement of triple axils.
+The slide outs costs approximately \$5000.00 each.
+Slide outs would equip 4 mobile inspector trucks and 3 would be for 3 inspector trucks.
+All of the trucks are used for MCSAP only purposes.